Overcoming the order barrier two in splitting methods when applied to semilinear parabolic problems with non-periodic boundary conditions: Framework on analytic semigroups

-For the analysis, we consider linear problems with solution independent source term $f=f(x)$.
+For the analysis, we consider linear problems with solution-independent source term $f=f(x)$.
 In the case of homogenous boundary conditions, the diffusion operator $D$ as in~\eqref{D_formula} corresponds to $A$, and we can reformulate the general problem~\eqref{pde} into

-The exact solution $u \in C^2([0,T],H^2(\Om))$ of~\eqref{pdelin} is given by
+The exact solution $u$ of~\eqref{pdelin} is given by